nassosstylianou/working_with_climate_data_nicar2022/README.md

 The other thing that you can see is that there are no column names - so we can set these ourselves.
-We know the first two columns are the longitude and latitude, as when we joined up the lonlat matric with the tmp matrix, we put the lonlat matrix first.
+We know the first two columns are the longitude and latitude, as when we joined up the lonlat matrix with the tmp matrix, we put the lonlat matrix first.
 Then, the column names for each of the tmp columns are the time columns, so each of the individual layers in the netCDF that we saw visualised when we explored our data